strongloop/loopback-example-access-control/README.md

 10. **Create ACLs.**

     ACLs are used to restrict access to the app REST endpoints.
-From the project root, run `slc loopack:acl` and create each of the following ACL entries for the `project` model:
+From the project root, run `slc loopback:acl` and create each of the following ACL entries for the `project` model:

     - Deny access to all project REST endpoints